Method Syntax

 The

-keywords in the return type and in the body of the function are aliases for the type that appears after theimpl
+Selfkeywords in the return type and in the body of the function are aliases for the type that appears after theimplkeyword, which in this case isRectangle.

 - To call this associated function, we use the

-syntax with the struct name; let sq = Rectangle::square(3);
+::syntax with the struct name; let sq = Rectangle::square(3);is an example.

 This function is namespaced by the struct: the